zhixin9001/2021-SAA/note/tips.md

         - Dedicated Instances that belong to different AWS accounts are physically isolated at a hardware level, even if those accounts are linked to a single payer account.
         -  However, Dedicated Instances may share hardware with other instances from the same AWS account that are not Dedicated Instances.
         -  single-tenant hardware
+        -  can convert between: dedicated instance <-> dedicated host, they both can't convert with default
     -  Spot Fleet
         - selects the Spot Instance pools that meet your needs and launches Spot Instances to meet the target capacity for the fleet.
 -  hibernate an instance